William Goddard (publisher)

 William Goddard (October 10, 1740 – December 23, 1817) was an early American patriot, publisher, printer and postal inspector.
-Born in New London, Connecticut, Goddard lived through the American Revolutionary era, during which he opposed British rule of the colonies through his actions and publications.
+Born in New London, Connecticut, Goddard lived through the American Revolution and American Revolutionary War, during which he opposed British rule of the colonies through his actions and publications.
 He was a major figure in the development of the colonial postal system, which became the U.S. Post Office after the American Revolution.